 Once you start actively shopping for a new home, you may find yourself rethinking locations.
-In Kitsap County, house prices can vary drastically between Kingston, Poulsbo, Silverdale, Bremerton, Port Orchard, and Bainbridge Island.
-You may also need to think about how much acreage you need, and whether or not you’d consider rural locations with more affordable land.
+In Kitsap County, house prices can vary drastically between Bainbridge Island, Kingston, Poulsbo, Silverdale, Bremerton, Port Orchard, and other towns.
+You may also need to think about how much acreage you need, and whether or not you’d consider rural locations or dense urban neighborhoods.
 Whether you value proximity to good schools, recreation, shopping and entertainment, or transit times, you should decide what matters most to you, and be willing to adjust your budget expectations accordingly.

 4. Budget for Repairs or Upgrades

 All homes require maintenance and upkeep, so you shouldn’t be afraid of imperfection.
 At the same time, you want to know sooner rather than later if your home needs a new roof, furnace, or other major repair.
 Sellers have to disclose known defects, but a complete home inspection offers you the most protection against hidden problems.
 You can ask the seller to make repairs, or reduce your offer amount, or simply pay out of pocket to fix problems down the road.
 Beyond that, you simply need to budget extra cash for any desired upgrades, such as new flooring, kitchen appliances, or landscaping.
 And in my experience, you should plan to go at least 15% over your remodeling budget.